 5. Complete a change of address.

-Two weeks before you move, visit your local post office (it doesn’t have to be in Tampa), and complete a change-of-address card or do it online.
+Two weeks before you move, visit your local post office (it doesn’t have to be in Tampa), complete a change-of-address card or do it online.

 6. Rent a storage unit for excess belongings.